Television

 Television production companies

-Here you will find examples of regional institutions that award internships.
+Here you will find examples of regional institutions that offer internships.

 There are a variety of fields of activity in television, e.g. editor, author, reporter, correspondent and presenter.
 Television journalists often work in many of these fields at the same time.

-The path to a television editorial office usually starts with a hierarchical internship at a newspaper or radio station.
-Also, some journalists work bimedially, i.e. in radio and television at the same time.
-Try to create and publish work samples, this is the A&O.
+The path to a television editorial office usually starts hierarchically via internships at newspapers and radio stations.
+Some journalists also work bimedially, i.e. in radio and television at the same time.
+Try to create and publish work samples, this is the be-all and end-all.

 Work as/in